 Common colds due to coronavirus usually resolve on their own.
 Severe coronavirus infections may require hospitalization and breathing support.
 Rarely, certain severe coronavirus infections may lead to death, especially in older people, children, or people with chronic conditions.

 Coronavirus infections may lead to bronchitis or pneumonia.
 Some severe forms may cause organ failure, and even death.
+Infection with SARS-CoV-2 may lead to long COVID in some people.

 When to Contact a Medical Professional